 This examination is required of all Ph.D. graduate students (section 4.11).
-This form should be copied and used as the PROPOSAL title page.
+This form should be printed and used as the PROPOSAL title page.
 Successful completion of this requirement together with a letter of research progress (bottom of form) from the research advisor is needed for admission to Ph.D. candidacy.

-Research Proposal and Written Co omprehensive Exa m
+Research Proposal and Written Comprehensive Exam

 Name:

 Title:

 Submission date:

 Date of Pre-Proposal Meeting:

-Committee Members (print names) SIGNATURES G (AFTER DEFEN ISE)
+COMMITTEE MEMBERS (PRINT NAMES) SIGNA TURES (AFTER DEFENSE)

 Area/Chairperson:

 Area member:

 Dept outside of area member:

 Outside of department member:

 (Dept.)

 Co-Advisor/other:

-The PROPOSAL and WRITTEN COMPREHENSIVE EXAM was given on (date)
+The PROPOSAL and WRITTEN COMPREHENSIVE EXAM was given o n (date)

 OUTCOME / Committee Decision Pass Fail

 Ph.D.
-SUMMARY: Pass Fail Switch to MS Track
+SUMMARY : Pass Fail Switch to MS Track

-MS SUMMARY: Pass the comprehensive exam for the MS T erminate grad studie es.
+MS SUMMARY : Pass the comprehensive exam for the MS Terminate grad studies.

 Admission to Ph.D.
-Ca andidacy
+Candidacy

-If the vote of the committee is pass, this form may be used to provide the n Director of Graduate Studies regarding the student's progress in research done by a separate note from the advisor to the Director of Graduate Studi toward the Ph.D. de
+If the vote of the committee is pass, this form may be used to provide the Director of Graduate Studies regarding the student's progress in resear done by a separate note from the advisor to the Director of Graduate Studies. rch toward the

 To: Director of Graduate Studies From: Research Advisor of Above-Named Student Subject: Admission to Ph.D.
 Candidacy

-The above-named student is a member of my research group, is making adequate progress in research toward completion of the Ph.D. degree and therefore should be admitted to Ph.D. candidacy.
+The above-named student is a member of my research group, is making degree and therefore should be admitted to Ph.D. candidacy. adequate prog ress in research toward completion of the Ph.D.

-Advisor's signature:
+Advisor's signature